rjaybernardo/REST-API-NodeJS-and-Express/readMe.md

 restructure the folder
 create controllers folder
 place to put the callback parameters
+All the logic and the functions in the controllers folder

 - create file with the same name users.js